 - Nevertheless, the firm foundation of God stands, having this seal, “The Lord knows those who are His,” and, “Everyone who names the name of the Lord is to abstain from wickedness.”
 (2 Timothy 2:19).

-Let us entreat Him daily, to grow us in our desire to wholeheartedly commune with Him all the days of our lives, convinced He will faithfully keep us, no matter what.
+Oh, that we would entreat Him daily, asking Him to grow us in our desire to wholeheartedly commune with Him all the days of our lives, being fully convinced He will faithfully keep us, no matter what.

 Nevertheless I am continually with You;